blockchainsllc/in3-docs/docs/spec.md

 Incubed supports multiple chains and a client may even run requests to different chains in parallel.
 While, in most cases, a chain refers to a specific running blockchain, chainIds may also refer to abstract networks such as ipfs.
 So, the definition of a chain in the context of Incubed is simply a distributed data domain offering verifiable api-functions implemented in an in3-node.

-Each Chain is identified by a `uint64` identifier written as hex-value (without leading zeros).
+Each chain is identified by a `uint64` identifier written as hex-value (without leading zeros).
 Since incubed started with ethereum, the chainIds for public ethereum-chains are based on the intrinsic chainId of the ethereum-chain.
 See https://chainid.network.

-For each Chain, Incubed manages a list of nodes as stored in the [server registry](#registry) and a chainspec describing the verification.
+For each chain, Incubed manages a list of nodes as stored in the [server registry](#registry) and a chainspec describing the verification.
 These chainspecs are held in the client, as they specify the rules about how responses may be validated.

 ## Registry

 As Incubed aims for fully decentralized access to the blockchain, the registry is implemented as an ethereum smart contract.

 This contract serves different purposes.
 Primarily, it manages all the Incubed nodes, both the onboarding and also unregistering process.
-In order to do so, it must also manage the deposits: reverting when the amount of provided ether is smaller than the current minimum deposit; but also locking and/or sending back deposits after a server leaves the in3-netwerk.
+In order to do so, it must also manage the deposits: reverting when the amount of provided ether is smaller than the current minimum deposit; but also locking and/or sending back deposits after a server leaves the in3-network.

 In addition, the contract is also used to secure the in3-network by providing functions to "convict" servers that provided a wrongly signed block, and also having a function to vote out inactive servers.